EDF energy customers overcharged owing to system error

 It will automatically credit the accounts with any existing customers who were overcharged, with interest, by 30 September.
 For those who are no longer customers with EDF, the company will write to them, at the address it still holds, with details on how to claim.

-"We would like to apologise to those customers impacted by this issue and reassure them that as soon as it was identified, corrective action was taken," a spokesman said.'No excuse'
+"We would like to apologise to those customers impacted by this issue and reassure them that as soon as it was identified, corrective action was taken," a spokesman said.

 The company said that customers who spoke to an adviser to give a correct meter reading would not have been affected, and the error on the automated system had now been fixed.